stripethree/3d-printing/README.md

 _Touchscreen Drivers_

-Installing drivers for the touchscreen involved following _Step 2_ and _Step 3_ of the [`LCD_Show`](https://github.com/goodtft/LCD-show#2-step2-clone-my-repo-onto-your-pi).
+Installing drivers for the touchscreen involved following _Step 2_ and _Step 3_ of the [`LCD_Show` README](https://github.com/goodtft/LCD-show#2-step2-clone-my-repo-onto-your-pi).
 The driver used was _4.0" HDMI Display(MPI4008)_.
 After opening an SSH connect to the Raspberry Pi:
 ```
 sudo rm -rf LCD-show
 git clone https://github.com/goodtft/LCD-show.git